 Training Details and Logistics

-This training will run from 8am - 8pm, July 31 - August 4 at the Humphrey Conference Center on the University of MN Campus in Minneapolis, MN.
+This training will run from 4-8pm on Sunday, July 30 and 8am - 8pm, July 31 - August 4 at the Humphrey Conference Center on the University of MN Campus in Minneapolis, MN.
 Data and Analytics Camp is need-blind, and admissions decisions will be made without regards to ability to pay.
 You will be able to indicate through the application if you will need a scholarship to be able to attend.
 The regular cost to attend is $1,800 which includes all training materials, meals, snacks, and non-alcoholic beverages for the five nights of the training.
 Note that you should plan to arrange your own lodging, which is not included in this price (but we have secured a discounted room block at a nearby hotel for those that would like to stay close by).

 Please read on for more details regarding curriculum, ideal candidates for this training, and technical requirements.
 If you have remaining questions, please contact us here.